 Fact Sheet - Albemarle County Public Schools

-Find out more about Albemarle County, Virginia »
+Find out more about the County of Albemarle »

 Strategic Plan: Horizon 2020

 The core purpose of Albemarle County Public Schools is to establish a community of learners and learning, through relationships, relevance and rigor, one student at a time.